truthcoin/www.truthcoin.info/_posts/2015-08-04-pow-cheapest.md

 Under PoW the hunter-gatherer is wearing weights (and it is harder to catch the rabbit), under TenderPoW the h-g's body can't load glucose as quickly (and it is harder to catch the rabbit).
 Either way, fewer rabbits are caught.
 In fact: market forces, specifically interest rates, should always place society at a frontier where we are all indifferent between the two (if any project were freely over-beneficial, money would be pouring into it and interest rates would be rising, same for any consumption "project" which over-produced utility).

 Finally, lasting differences between the two PoW are possible: PoW might be better for economic growth, SoftAltoid might be better for CO2 emissions.
 It is quite difficult to say.
-Less capital means that the future will be worse, and contain less technological/scientific progress, fewer abatement technologies, carbon-alternatives, etc.
+Less capital means that the future will be worse, and contain less technological/scientific progress, fewer abatement/sequestration technologies, carbon-alternatives, etc.

 ##### Flirting with the Mainstream